-Placement services in the form of the Campus Interview Program are available to all undergraduate and graduate students who expect to complete the requirements for a degree or teacher certification in January/February 2013, May 2013 or August 2013 as well as Alumni.
-Log into Blue Hen Careers to begin searching the current postings.
+Placement services in the form of the Campus Interview Program are available to all undergraduate and graduate students who expect to complete the requirements for a degree or teacher certification in January/February 2016, May 2016 or August 2016 as well as Alumni.
+Log into Handshake to begin searching the current postings.

 The University of Delaware is committed to assuring equal opportunity to all persons and does not discriminate on the basis of race, color, gender, religion, ancestry, national origin, sexual orientation, veteran status, age, or disability in its educational programs, activities, admissions or employment practices as required by Title IX of the Education Amendments of 1972, Section 503 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964, and other applicable statues.

-All users of Blue Hen Careers must agree to the "Applicant Conduct Policy" when utilizing Blue Hen Careers
+All users of Handshake must agree to the "Applicant Conduct Policy" when utilizing Handshake

 When you sign up for an interview, you have made